GergelyTuri/tFC-rig/Software/Serial_read/readme.md

 Use the `environment.yml` file located in this directory to create a conda environment with the required packages.
 The main package is `pyserial`, which was installed with pip.

+TODO:
+* python script to parse the json files.